CMed01/portfolio-milestone-2/README.md

 ### __Frameworks, programs and libraries__

 * [Figma](https://www.figma.com/) - Used to create wireframes for this website.
-* [Coolers](https://coolors.co/) - Used to create a colour scheme for this website.
-* [Stack Overflow](https://stackoverflow.com/) - Used to troubleshoot HTML and CSS coding queries.
+* [Stack Overflow](https://stackoverflow.com/) - Used to troubleshoot HTML, CSS and JavaeScript coding queries.
 * [Google Fonts](https://fonts.google.com/) - Used to apply fonts to this website.
 * [Fontjoy](https://fontjoy.com/) - Used to create font pairings.
-* [Font Awesome](https://fontawesome.com/) - Used to add icons to enhance user experience.
-* [Bitly](https://app.bitly.com/) - Used to create bitly links for long URLs.
 * [Am I Responsive?](https://ui.dev/amiresponsive) - Used to create an image of website on various screen sizes.

 ## __Testing__